How to replicate a Linux web site content to a remote site

 </config>

-Receiver www2.example.com will store replicated data in “/backup6t/sync3/%month%/%weekday%”.
+The receiver at www2.example.com will store replicated data in “/backup6t/sync3/%month%/%weekday%”.

-Here the “%variable%” will be resolved at run time as follows:
+Here, the “%variable%” will be resolved at run time as follows:

 • %month%: Month of the year (01 to 12)